uwcartlab/webmapping/Chapter11/readme.md

         updateChart(bars, csvData.length, colorScale);

-In Example 1.10, we add a `.transition()` after the data has been Sorted according to the new expressed attribute (line 7).
+In Example 1.10, we add a `.transition()` after the data has been sorted according to the new expressed attribute (line 7).
 We then add a [`.delay`](https://github.com/d3/d3-transition#transition_delay) operator with an anonymous function that delays the start of animations 20 additional milliseconds for each bar in the sequence (lines 8-10).
 This gives the appearance that the bars consciously rearrange themselves.
 The `.duration()` operator gives each bar half a second to complete its transition (line 11).
 When the `bars` selection is passed to `updateChart()`, the transition is passed with it, so that each of the changing attributes and the `fill` style are animated when the attribute changes (Figure 1.4).

 ![figure11.1.4.gif](img/figure11.1.4.gif)